And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom. - Anaïs Nin

 The best thing to do is to follow the pre and post operative instructions I'll give you.
 You can also take arnica to help ease bruising and swelling.

 Although surgical complications are generally uncommon, there are certain risks associated with any surgery.
-I take every precaution to minimize any surgical risks.
+I take every precaution to minimize any breast implant risks Toronto.

 - Seroma and hematoma